dineshappavoo/BinarySearchTree/README.md

 Original release notes from 2014
 ================================
 It’s a simple enough data structure.
-It takes any comparable object as input.
+It takes comparable object(Long) as input.

 The following code snippet shows how to run the library,